 The F-RTO detection algorithm [RFC5682], originally described in RFC 4138, provides an option for inferring spurious retransmission timeouts.
-Unlike some similar detection methods (e.g. RFC 3522 and RFC 3708), F-RTO does not rely on the use of any TCP options.
+Unlike some similar detection methods (e.g. RFC 3522 in Section 4.5 and RFC 3708 in Section 4.5), F-RTO does not rely on the use of any TCP options.
 The basic idea is to send previously unsent data after the first retransmission after a RTO.
 If the ACKs advance the window, the RTO may be declared spurious.